mynl/aggregate/doc/2_user_guides/2_x_actuary_student.rst

     df['Error'] = df.Value / df.loc['agg', 'Value'] - 1
     qd(df.sort_values('Value'))

 The function ``lognorm_lev`` computes limited expected values for the lognormal.
 It is used to assemble a dataframe to answer question 4.
+In this case, the lognormal approximation EPD is over 50% higher than the more accurate estimate provided by ``aggregate``.

 .. ipython:: python
     :okwarning: